FrancoMelandri/yase/src/yase-core/README.md

 ### URL match

-Calling the same resources using the **POST** HTTP verb we are able to retrieve the original URL associated to a tiny URL previously created.
+Calling the same resource using the **POST** HTTP verb we are able to retrieve the original URL associated to a tiny URL previously created.

 ```bash
 $ curl -X POST \